Travelling to Galway

 • The Accommodation Office website provides links to accommodation agencies, flat-hunting websites, local newspapers, etc, but please do heed the advice they give: "We recommend that you do not pay a deposit for accommodation advertised on these websites prior to viewing it, meeting with the landlord and receiving the key to the property".

 • You should sign up for "My StudentPad", a message board service operated by University of Galway's Accommodation Office.
 My StudentPad allows you register your details, indicate your preferred type of accommodation, and get e-mail alerts if suitable accommodation becomes available.
 It's likely that you will see more house-sharing options becoming available here as the summer progresses and more landlords make contact with the Accommodation Office to advertise rooms.
-It may be a good idea to search as an "International Student", since some landlords have had good experiences with Erasmus students and may request international students as tenants.

 • The University of Galway Student Accommodation Office does not inspect properties in the private sector.
 Individual students will need to view these properties personally before committing themselves by signing a lease.
 NEVER RESERVE A ROOM OVER THE PHONE.
 Making a reservation in person ensures that you are happy both with the condition of the property and your future housemates.